Morita equivalence classes for crossed product of rational rotation algebras: Irreducibility of Heisenberg--Weyl representation

 \section{Irreducibility of Heisenberg--Weyl representation}

 In this section, we compute the powers of the Weyl operators associated with finite order matrices.
 We begin by showing that the Heisenberg--Weyl representation is irreducible, and then using Schur's Lemma to calculate the powers of the Weyl operators.
-We took the motivation from \cite[Chapter~3~and~9]{KG01} for the irreducibility part, where the author uses this method for ${L^2}(\R).$ We now begin this section by recalling the definition of irreducible representation.
+We took the motivation from \cite[Chapter~3~and~9]{KG01} for the irreducibility part, where the author uses this method for ${L^2}(\R).$